raystack/compass/docs/concepts/overview.md

 * lineage is used to define IO relationship between a certain type and another type.
 Any type can declare it's lineage with respect to another.
 In this case, `firehose` type declares that it reads from a `topic`, the ID if which can be found using the `$.topic` json path query on respective firehose documents.
 * boost is used for defining the relative relevancy of each field in the type documents.
 By default, all fields have a boost value of `1.0`.
 You can change this value to fine-tune the order in which search results show up for a given type.

-When Columbus answers a search request, it uses the fields defined in record\_attributes to generate the response.
+When Compass answers a search request, it uses the fields defined in record\_attributes to generate the response.
 This lets you change how the response for a particular type will look, without changing the data \(records\) for that type.
 The id field is also used as the primary identifier for a record, and is for referenced making create/replace decisions internally.

 ## Records